modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 A few years ago we started the [Open Web Components](https://open-wc.org/) project.
 Our goal was to help people develop web component, and we created guides and tools to help people do this.
 While working on this project, we realized that a lot of the things we were making were not necessarily specific to web components.

 To maintain focus within the open-wc project, and to share our work with the larger developer community, we decided to split up the project and create Modern Web.
-Open-wc will gain a renewed focus for web component specific topics, while in Modern Web we will work on generic tools and guides for web component.
+Open Web Components will gain a renewed focus for web component specific topics, while in Modern Web we will work on generic tools and guides for web development.

 ## The goal for Modern Web